Mileage allowances 2026: employer obligations towards Urssaf

 | Mopeds (≤ 50 cm³) | d × 0.315 | (d × 0.079) + 711 | d × 0.198 |

-Electric and plug-in hybrid vehicles: 20% increase
+Electric vehicles: 20% increase#

-Deductibility conditions and documentary obligations
+Deductibility conditions and documentary obligations#

 For IK to be exempt from social charges (Urssaf) and tax deductible, several cumulative conditions must be met:

-1. Use of a personal vehicle
+1. Use of a personal vehicle#

 The vehicle must not be made available by the company.
-If a company vehicle is available, IK cannot be paid for this same vehicle.
+If a company vehicle is available, IK cannot be paid for that same vehicle.
 In the case of a mixed fleet (service vehicle for certain trips, personal vehicle for others), precise tracking per trip is essential.

-2. Travel of a professional nature
+2. Travel of a professional nature#

-3. Required supporting documents
+3. Required supporting documents#

 - a travel record (date, place of departure, destination, purpose, mileage);